yarrow/zet/README.md

   zet single    | uniq -u
   zet multiple  | uniq -d

-Differences: `zet`'s input need not be sorted, and it can take more than one (`uniq`) or two (`comm`) input files.
+Differences: `zet`'s input need not be sorted, and it can take multiple input files (rather than just one (like `uniq`) or two (like `comm`).
 For large files, `zet` is 3 to 4 times faster than `uniq` and 7 to 8 times faster than `comm`, but takes much more memory: `zet` reads its first file argument into memory, and (for `union`, `single`, and `multiple`) allocates additional space for each line encountered that wasn't in the first file.
 In contrast `uniq` and `comm` take an essentially fixed amount of space, no matter how large the input, since they depend on the input(s) being sorted.

 So `zet` is faster until it runs into a memory limit, at which point it stops working.
 (And `zet` has no `-i` or `-ignore-case` option, unlike `uniq` and `comm`.)

-The [`huniq`](https://crates.io/crates/huniq) command is 7 to 9 times faster than `zet union` and takes less memory, because it keeps only a hash of each line in memory rather than the whole line.
+The [`huniq`](https://crates.io/crates/huniq) command is slightly faster than `zet union` and takes less memory, because it keeps only a hash of each line in memory rather than the whole line.
 (In theory, `huniq` might fail to output a line whose hash is the same as another, different, line).
+But `zet union --count` is slightly faster than `huniq -c`, because `huniq -c` sorts its input in order to count lines.

 ## Notes